JPMorgan ordered to face London Whale class action in U.S.

-NEW YORK, Sept 29 (Reuters) - JPMorgan Chase & Co shareholders on Tuesday won court permission to pursue their securities fraud lawsuit against the bank over the “London Whale” trading scandal, which caused a $6.2 billion loss, as a class action.
+NEW YORK (Reuters) - JPMorgan Chase & Co shareholders on Tuesday won court permission to pursue their securities fraud lawsuit against the bank over the “London Whale” trading scandal, which caused a $6.2 billion loss, as a class action.

 U.S. District Judge George Daniels in Manhattan rejected the largest U.S. bank’s arguments against class action certification, which often results in higher recoveries because plaintiffs can sue as a group rather than individually.